-A deal sheet refers to a process record of the work experience of an entrepreneur or an employee in past financial investment deals.
+A deal sheet refers to a process record of the work experience of an entrepreneur or employee in past financial investment deals.
 The documentation of deals made by an individual in the deal sheet provides proof of suitability for working on similar projects.
-Most people who prepare deal sheets are looking to develop their careers and need to describe their specific roles in ensuring that the financial deals they get involved in are successful.
+Most people who prepare deal sheets are looking to develop their careers and want to describe how their specific roles helped to ensure that the financial deals they were involved in were successful.

-In investment banking, the specifics of every deal they’ve done, such as profit generated and yield per share, need to be kept.
-A business owner who wants to hire an investment banking firm or investment banker also needs to request for the deal sheets of every professional in the deal team.
+In investment banking, the specifics of every deal you’ve done, such as profit generated and yield per share, need to be kept.
+A business owner who wants to hire an investment banking firm or investment banker often requests to see the deal sheets of every professional on the deal team.
 By doing this, they are able to get information on their abilities and experience in deal-making.

 Tips for Compiling a Deal Sheet

 1. A deal sheet needs to be compiled early and updated regularly

 The compilation of a deal sheet should be started early on, not just when you’re looking to switch jobs.
 If you wait a long time before composing your deal sheet, it is difficult to clearly remember all the relevant details from transactions that occurred many months or years ago.

 When compiling a deal sheet, particularly for subordinate associates, it is important to go the extra mile and not only describe the things you worked on, but also describe the specific role you played in each matter.
 This gives a clearer depiction of your experience and the work you did.
 It also shows that working on deals is important to you, because you take the time to keep track of your experience.

 3. Don’t include any information that is confidential

 You must be very cautious not to include in your deal sheet any confidential information.
 Generally, companies need to get consent to publicly list their clients.
 If you are in doubt as to whether a matter is confidential, it is advisable to err on the side of caution and not include the identity of a client.